 From Nikšić we continue towards the Mountain of Durmitor, where dramatic rocky peaks rise high into the sky.
 Along our route we’ll pass dense pine and colorful deciduous forest.

-Our next stop is the Đurđevića Tara Bridge – the highest in Europe when built in 1940 - spanning the renown Tara River.
-If so inclined, time will be allotted to cross the 365 meter long bridge, 172 meters above the canyon floor.
+Our next stop is Đurđevića Tara Bridge – the highest bridge in Europe, built in 1940 - spanning the renowned Tara River.
+If so inclined, time will be allotted to cross the 365-meter long bridge, 172 meters above the canyon floor.

-The Tara is not only the longest river in Montenegro (length of 144 km) – it also has created the deepest canyon in Europe (1,300 meters).
+Tara is not only the longest river in Montenegro (length of 144 km) – it has also created the deepest canyon in Europe (1,300 meters).

-This turquoise wonder is called by many “The Tear of Europe“, being very pure and completely drinkable.
+This turquoise wonder is called by many “The Tear of Europe“, since the water is very pure and completely drinkable.

 Our next destination is Žabljak, the highest town in the Balkans, located at 1450 meters above sea level.

 This popular tourist winter and ski center hasn’t lost its traditional countryside spirit.
 Comprised of many mountain houses with steeply-angled roofs extending to ground level; handwritten boards advertising domestic products; small wooden restaurants and bars; and, sheep and cows wandering about.

 We go straight to the hidden jewel of Durmitor National Park – the majestic Black Lake.